Dr. Ajay Manchandia, Executive Director, Medical Director

-Lynn Scuri, Chairperson
+Lynn Scuri, Board Secretary

-Lynn is the chairperson of the Board and longtime public health advocate.
+Lynn is the chairperson of the Board and a longtime public health advocate.
 She is currently employed with a non-for-profit managed Medicaid plan serving over 500,000 low-income individuals living in 14 northern California counties.
-Lynn is a graduate of the University of California, Davis where she earned a degree in Nutrition Science and later a Masters of Public Health at University of California, Berkeley.
+Lynn is a graduate of the University of California, Davis where she earned a degree in Nutrition Science and later a Masters of Public Health at the University of California, Berkeley.
 While in college (many years ago) she met Cindy Goodale, now President of VER, and began a long-term friendship with Cindy, serving as an armchair companion on her many ventures leading vision health programs in South America.
 She is also the mother of three beautiful girls, now in college, and is ready to lend her organizational and analytical skills to further VER’s mission.